visit-dav/visit/src/doc/building_visit/Building_Directly_With_CMake.rst

 VISIT_SELECTED_DATABASE_PLUGINS : STRING
     ';' separated list of database plugins to build, eg: VTK;Silo

-     If not empty, will supercede the settings of VISIT_BUILD_MINIMAL_PLUGINS and VISIT_BUILD_ALL_PLUGINS for database plugins.
+     If not empty, will supersede the settings of VISIT_BUILD_MINIMAL_PLUGINS and VISIT_BUILD_ALL_PLUGINS for database plugins.

 VISIT_SELECTED_OPERATOR_PLUGINS : STRING
     ';' separated list of operator plugins to build, eg: Slice;Lineout;Transform

-     If not empty, will supercede the settings of VISIT_BUILD_MINIMAL_PLUGINS and VISIT_BUILD_ALL_PLUGINS for operator plugins.
+     If not empty, will supersede the settings of VISIT_BUILD_MINIMAL_PLUGINS and VISIT_BUILD_ALL_PLUGINS for operator plugins.

 VISIT_SELECTED_PLOT_PLUGINS : STRING
     ';' separated list of plot plugins to build, eg: Mesh;Pseudocolor

-     If not empty, will supercede the settings of VISIT_BUILD_MINIMAL_PLUGINS and VISIT_BUILD_ALL_PLUGINS for plot plugins.
+     If not empty, will supersede the settings of VISIT_BUILD_MINIMAL_PLUGINS and VISIT_BUILD_ALL_PLUGINS for plot plugins.

 Controlling extra tools being built